-Today we drove to the northern part of Malta passed the Victoria Lines which are fortifications.
+Today we drove to the northern part of Malta past the Victoria Lines which are fortifications.
 We didn’t actually see the fortifications but this was originally known as the North West Front and is a line of fortifications that spans 12 km along the width of Malta, dividing the north of the island from the more heavily populated south.
-Built in the late C19th by the British to deter invasion from the north.
-We were heading for the 2nd biggest island of the archipelago of Malta, Gozo Island also known as Homer’s legendary Island of Calypso.
+They were built in the late C19th by the British to deter invasion from the north.
+We were heading for the second biggest island of the archipelago of Malta, Gozo Island also known as Homer’s legendary Island of Calypso.
 In Greek mythology, Calypso was a nymph who lived on the island of Ogygia (Gozo me thinks), where, according to Homer's Odyssey, she detained Odysseus for 7 years.
 [Now, as I write this, I am in Athens and surrounded by Greek mythology.
 Untangling it from actual history is often very difficult].

 I thought that perhaps I'd include a map of where the archipelago of Malta is and where this small island is that we are heading to today.
-Gozo is one of the three largest islands in the 7 island archipelago of Malta.
+Gozo is one of the three largest islands in the 7-island archipelago of Malta.
 Malta is such a tiny island nation yet has attracted many invaders, would-be conquerors.

 |